isaacslaboratory/Raspberry-Pi-Pico-W/C-Programming/Setup-Development-Tools-Windows/readme.md

 ```
 The installation of WSL continues after the system restart.
 Once done, set username and password.

-start Windows Termimal
+start Windows Terminal

-## 2. Downloading and Installing all the developement tools
+## 2. Downloading and Installing all the development tools

 ```
 sudo apt update